Best Outsourcing Practices Meetup – designed for CTOs

 That is how the 3rd edition of the Best Outsourcing Practices Meetup, organized by XSolve and Chilid, started.
 Each of the previous events, to which XSolve invited CTOs from various companies and sectors, had been packed with hours of substantive discussion.
 It was no different on the 22nd February 2018, when guests representing 10 companies from eight different countries and industries, including digital media, e-commerce, public services and higher education, arrived at the Gliwice office.
 All of them came with just one purpose – to talk about outsourcing – but at the same time, everyone brought a different problem and an individual perspective.

 During the long meetup day, the guests addressed many topics that arose from their previous experience with outsourcing.
-There was no holding back and the spectrum of problems was broad: from fluctuation of employees within teams and projects and their job satisfaction, to methods of estimating tasks and measuring progress and results.
+There was no holding back and the spectrum of problems was broad: from fluctuation of employees within teams and products and their job satisfaction, to methods of estimating tasks and measuring progress and results.
 There were also questions about security and confidentiality, methods of communication between internal and external teams, scrum team structures, and good cooperation practices with companies whose core business is not software development.

 Let me give you an example.
 Our guests were surprised that at XSolve we don’t have project managers.
 The team structure is devs plus scrum master and a product owner from the client’s side.
 This approach was entirely new for the CTOs.
 However, the explanation is simple – this setup eliminates the communication proxy between the PO and a team in the person of the project manager.
 Without that role, the client’s PO talks directly with every team member or with the whole group at once.
 That was greatly different from the past experiences of our guests.